-Shares held: 68,244,642 Options held:
+Shares held: 68,244,642

+Options held: -

 A medically trained physician scientist, Professor Itescu has established an outstanding international reputation in the fields of stem cell biology, autoimmune diseases, organ transplantation, and heart failure.
 He has been a faculty member of Columbia University in New York and of the University of Melbourne.
 His pioneering work in the use of adult stem cells for heart disease has laid the groundwork for a potential paradigm shift in the treatment of cardiovascular disorders.
-Professor Itescu has consulted for various international pharmaceutical companies, has been an adviser to biotechnology and health care investor groups, and has served on the Board of Directors of several publicly-listed Australian and a member of the Board of Directors of Angioblast
+Professor Itescu has consulted for various international pharmaceutical companies, has been an adviser to biotechnology and health care investor groups, and has served on the Board of Directors of several publicly-listed Australian life sciences companies.
+In addition, he is the founder and a member of the Board of Directors of Angioblast Systems Inc.

-Systems Inc.